On Campus Housing Regulations

 Projecting objects or substances from or within facilities is prohibited within the On Campus Housing community.

-Possession or unauthorized use of firearms or replicas, ammunition, knives, potentially dangerous sporting equipment (including but not limited to pellet guns, paint guns, sling shots, air soft guns, swords, foils, archery equipment), or other weapons (included but not limited to tasers and stun guns) is prohibited within the On Campus Housing community.
-Martial arts weapons and such potentially dangerous sporting equipment may not be stored in the On Campus Housing community.
+Possession or unauthorized use of firearms or replicas, ammunition, knives, potentially dangerous sporting equipment (including but not limited to pellet guns, paint guns, sling shots, air soft guns, swords, foils, archery equipment), or other weapons (included but not limited to tasers or stun guns) is prohibited within the On Campus Housing community.
+Possession of martial arts practice weapons is not prohibited; however, such weapons may not be stored in the On Campus Housing community.

 B. Facilities Regulations

 a.
 Bicycles, scooters, skateboards, and roller skates/blades may not be ridden in buildings and may be stored only in residents’ rooms or designated areas (i.e.,bicycle racks).
 The aforementioned items may not be stored in stairwells, lounges, lobbies or hallways or attached to handrails.
 Check with your front desk for locations of bicycle racks in the On Campus Housing area.
 Outside, these items are prohibited for purposes other than transportation from one place to another.
 It is encouraged that all bicycles operated on UCLA campus -owned, leased or controlled properties be registered with the National Bike Registry.
 For more information regarding bicycle registration visit UCLA Transportation.

 b.
 In accordance with the University of California Hoverboard Policy, the University of California prohibits the use, possession, charging, or storage of non-certified hoverboards in any UCLA owned, operated or leased Housing facility.

 Residents may not use or share any cable signal outside the room in which it is provided.

 Residents agree to abide by acceptable use agreements when they activate the computer port in their room or when they get a computer lab account.
 Residents also agree to abide by the Bruin Online Acceptable Use Policies.